-The WSIB is one of the most comprehensive workers’ compensation benefit systems in North America.
-Between Schedule 1 and Schedule 2 employers, we cover 16 industries and employers that are self-insured within the province of Ontario.
-In 2016, we served more than 5.3 million workers and over 300,000 employers, registered 230,000 claims, and issued $2,521.4 million in benefit payments.
-The WSIB is committed to ensuring a sustainable insurance system for employers and workers, and improving outcomes for anyone with a workplace injury or illness.
+The WSIB is one of the most comprehensive workplace injury and illness compensation boards in North America.
+Between Schedule 1 and Schedule 2 employers, we cover 16 industries and businesses that are self-insured in Ontario.
+In 2019, we served more than 5.7 million employees and over 300,000 businesses, registered 257,000 claims, and issued $2.9 billion in benefit payments.
+The WSIB is committed to making sure that the insurance system for businesses and employees is sustainable and improving outcomes for anyone with a workplace injury or illness.

 Summary of Performance for Schedule 1

-The WSIB’s integrated recovery and return to work approach continues to result in positive outcomes for both workers and employers.
-Over the past 10 years, the workforce covered by the WSIB has grown by 11 per cent, while the number of registered claims has decreased by 31 per cent.
-The 2016 lost time injury rate was 0.98 and is 15 per cent lower than in 2010.
+The WSIB’s integrated recovery and return-to-work approach continues to have positive outcomes for both employees and businesses.
+Over the past 10 years, the number of workers covered by the WSIB has grown by 24 per cent, while the number of registered claims has increased by eight per cent.
+The 2019 lost-time injury rate was 0.98 and is 15 per cent lower than in 2010.
 In 2019, registered claim volumes went up by one per cent compared to 2018, while the percentage of covered workforce went up by three per cent.